 During May and June of the second year, FSU/Asolo Conservatory students take part in an intensive training session in the London Study Program, one of the highlights of the Conservatory curriculum.
 While living at the Florida State University London Study Center, located in the historic Bloomsbury area of central London, the students work with master teachers and internationally known artists including Mark Wheatley, Patsy Rodenburg and Charmian Hoare.
 The training in London continues the second-year concentration on the classic repertoire with special focus on Shakespeare.
 In addition, students work on developing original material and exploring the dramaturgy of new work.
 The experience not only provides the students with concentrated acting and voice classes taught by master British teachers, but also allows the students to immerse themselves in the theatrical and cultural life of London.

 THE THIRD YEAR

 In their final year of the program, students become associate members of the professional resident acting company of Asolo Rep. Because Asolo Rep produces in rotating repertory, each student is guaranteed the opportunity to perform in several productions alongside seasoned, professional artists.
-Students also prepare for entering the profession by creating and rehearsing material for presentation in a showcase mounted for theatrical professionals in New York.
+Students also prepare for entering the profession by creating and rehearsing material for presentation in a virtual showcase published with Breakdown Services, giving our students access to a curated audience of Studio and Network Casting Executives, Casting Directors and Talent Representatives across the country.
 Guest artists and industry professionals instruct the students in the business of acting as well as commercial techniques, film/television workshops and audition skills.
 Through the Actors’ Equity Membership Candidate program, all students are eligible to join Actor’s Equity Association upon completion of their three years at the FSU/Asolo Conservatory.